hphelion/documentation/network.overview.md

 ## Using the CLI ## {#cli}

-You can use any of several command-line interface software to access HP Cloud compute.
+You can use any of several command-line interface software packages to access HP Cloud compute.
 For more information on using the HP Cloud Networking API, see [HP Cloud CLI](/cli/).

 ##For further information## {#info}